simonemarino/simonemarino/README.md

 - 👋 Hi, I’m @simonemarino
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Laravel and Vue
+- 🌱 I’m currently learning Laravel and Angular

 <!---
 - 📫 How to reach me @